orbbec/OrbbecSDK-dev/README.md

 ### 2.3 Building from Source

-For building the SDK from source, please refer to the [build guide](docs/build/building_orbbec_sdk.md) for more information.
+If you would like to modify the SDK itself, you can build the SDK from source.
+Please refer to the [build guide](docs/build/building_orbbec_sdk.md) for more information.

 ### 2.4 FAQ